 In the days after giving birth at a hospital or birthing center, mothers typically have two choices during their postpartum stay: place the baby in the nursery to be cared for by hospital staff or keep their baby in their room, generally referred to as “rooming-in.”

 What are the benefits of nursery care?

 In some hospitals, mothers still have the option of having their baby cared for in the nursery and brought to them throughout the day for feedings or caregiving.
-This is especially important for mothers who don’t have a support person to stay with them at night or who need extra help after giving birth to multiples (twins, triplets, or more) or for mothers who experience any of a variety of intrapartum or postpartum complications such as cesarean birth, excessive bleeding, or postpartum depression.
+This is especially important for mothers who don’t have a support person to stay with them at night, those who need extra help after giving birth to multiples (twins, triplets, or more) or those who experience any of a variety of intrapartum or postpartum complications such as cesarean birth, excessive bleeding, or postpartum depression.

 What are the benefits of rooming-in?

 Keeping your baby in close proximity during your entire postpartum hospital stay is recommended by leading organizations including the American Congress of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics (AAP), and the World Health Organization.

 For many new mothers and their partners, the benefits of rooming-in include: